Planning a Funeral: Customs and Grieving

 At Time of Death - elsewhere

-- the police are called, in case of foul play and they do an investigation; and
+- the police are called in case there is foul play and they may do an investigation; and

 - an autopsy must be done to determine cause of death, which may delay the funeral.

 Planning a Funeral

 - is a celebration of the person's life where we express our thankfulness for his or her life;

 - expresses religious belief: God working through the person as he or she lived his or her life, and the Christian hope of the resurrection; and

 - may address pastoral concerns i.e. child, how the person died, and/or family issues.

-- a prayer of committal to the fire is an Anglican practice, talk with the clergy if you would like the prayer said;
+- a prayer of committal to the fire is an Anglican practice, talk with the clergy if you would like this prayer said;

-- decide when does cremation take place: before funeral or after funeral;
+- decide when the cremation will take place: before funeral or after funeral;

 - decide whether cremains will be present or not at the funeral;

 - decide when the interment of ashes takes place; and